-- 7. The DPC engaged with both the Data Subject and Respondent in relation to the subject matter of the complaint.
-On 28 July 2023, the DPC wrote to the Respondent formally commencing its investigation and requesting that it address the concerns raised. - 8.
-In its response, the Respondent explained that it had referred the matter to its specialist team which confirmed that the Data Subject's account showed signs of compromise, and that activity which occurred on the account during this time was what led to the disablement of their account.
-As such, the Respondent agreed to reverse the disablement of the account and further confirmed that the Data Subject had subsequently regained access to their account as of 10 August 2023.
+- 7. The DPC engaged with both the Data Subject (via the Recipient SA) and Respondent in relation to the subject matter of the complaint.
+On 26 July 2023, the DPC wrote to the Respondent formally commencing its investigation and requesting that it address the concerns raised. - 8.
+In its response, the Respondent explained that it had referred the matter to its specialist team which confirmed that the Data Subject's Facebook account showed signs of compromise, and that activity which occurred on this account during this time was what led to the disablement of their Facebook, Messenger and Instagram accounts.
+As such, the Respondent agreed to reverse the disablement of the accounts and further confirmed that the Data Subject had since regained access to their accounts.
 The Respondent explained how the Data Subject could now obtain access to their personal data using the self-service tools, if they wished to do so. - 9.
 In light of the explanations provided by the Respondent as set out above, and the fact that it had facilitated the Data Subject in regaining full access to their account, the DPC considered it appropriate to conclude the complaint by way of amicable resolution.
-On 7 September 2023, the DPC wrote to the Data Subject outlining the Respondent's response to its investigation and noting the confirmation received that they were now able to regain access to their account and access their personal data.
+On 7 September 2023, the DPC wrote to the Data Subject (via the Recipient SA) outlining the Respondent's response to its investigation and noting the confirmation received that they were now able to regain access to their account and access their personal data.
 In the circumstances, the DPC asked the Data Subject to notify it, within a specified timeframe, if they were not satisfied with the outcome, so that the DPC could take further action.
+On 8 November 2023, the Recipient SA wrote to the DPC confirming the Data Subject did not respond and, accordingly, the complaint has been deemed to have been amicably resolved. - 10.
+On 14 November 2023, and in light of the foregoing, the DPC wrote to the Recipient SA noting that the DPC considered the complaint to have been amicably resolved and withdrawn in accordance with section 109(3) of the Act and that it would conclude the case and inform the Respondent.

-The DPC did not receive any further communication from the Data Subject and, accordingly, the complaint has been deemed to have been amicably resolved. - 10.
-In circumstances where the subject matter of the complaint has been amicably resolved, in full, the complaint, by virtue of Section 109(3) of the 2018 Act, is deemed to have been withdrawn by the Data Subject.
+11. In circumstances where the subject-matter of the complaint has been amicably resolved, in full, the complaint, by virtue of Section 109(3) of the 2018 Act, is deemed to have been withdrawn by the Data Subject.